oxarbitrage/hsalsa20/book/tutorial.md

 ### Doubleround

-Doubleround is simply columnround to the outoput of a rowround.
+Doubleround is simply columnround to the output of a rowround.
 Computing is easy:

 ```
 ghci> doubleroundCompute input